Gowtham-369/IndianCurrencyNotesDetection/README.md

 3. Create a virtual env for this project using [this link](https://docs.python.org/3/tutorial/venv.html) and [this link](https://docs.python.org/3/library/venv.html) and activate virtual environment for this project
 4. Open terminal/CMD in current working directory
-5. Now, Install dependencies using `pip intall -r requirements.txt` .
+5. Now, Install dependencies using `pip install -r requirements.txt` .
 <mark>Ensure successfull installation of all dependencies</mark>

 6. Now, type `ipconfig/ifconfig` in `windows/linux` respectively.
 Copy and paste ipv4 address in "\_\_main\_\_" section in [line number 92](./app.py)  in app.py file and also update the url value in [line number 19](./static/index.js) of ajax call in index.js file